LesFerch/WinSetView/Manual.md

 Only the view mode (e.g. List, Details, etc.) applies to the connected device.
 There is a separate set of column headings for such devices and no documented method to change the defaults.

 Please note that this option actually causes all virtual folders, that share the General Items GUID, such as **This PC**, to be displayed with the same view as **General Items**.
 However, the separate view settings, available for *This PC*, can be used to override the General Items view.

 \
-**Disable folder thumbnails**

-This option sets a registry value that tells Explorer to NOT create a thumbnail icon for *folders*.
-It has no effect on thumbnails for *files*.

-\
 **Set view for "This PC"**